 Siobhan Stanley is an emerging artist.
 She was born in Dublin, spent many years in London and is now based in St Leonards on Sea in East Sussex.

-Siobhan spent time in between acting jobs working for Saatchi and Saatchi where she accepted the offer of a permanent position within their new business team.
-She worked for 11 years until establishing her own training and coaching business.
+She then for Saatch & Saatch until establishing her own training and coaching business.
 It was running her own business that gave her the time and freedom to follow the awakening of a deep desire to explore art and most specifically, painting.
 Since 2011 Siobhan has immersed herself in the study of classical painting, spending time in Florence at both The Florence Academy of Art and Charles Cecil Studios, with further studies at The London Atelier of Representational Art and London Fine Art Studios.
-Her art education has been an ongoing blend of both formal and self-taught.
+Her art education has been an ongoing blend of both formal and self-learning.

-The focus of much of her current output is history, gender and power.
+The focus of her largest body of work to date, 'Communion' is history, gender and power.
 Adopting the classical traditions of representational painting, she positions her contemporary themes and human subjects within historical settings.
-A recent body of work collectively entitled ‘Communion’ is an exploration of the often unarticulated boundary that separates the 'invited' from the ‘uninvited’.
+It is an exploration of the often unarticulated boundary that separates the 'invited' from the ‘uninvited’.
 She references and subverts the formally established representations of power and wealth within Elizabethan England by depicting a significant but rarely recorded group within that culture.

 Charles Cecil Studios – Florence 2015 - 2016